PierreVincent/docker-sonar-runner/README.md

 ### Running against your project

-You can make your project directory available to the container by sharing a volume when starting the container, using -v.
+You can make your project directory available to the container by sharing a volume when starting the container:

 ```
 docker run --rm -v /path/to/your/project:/data pierrevincent/sonar-runner
 ```